ryo-ngked/data-science-training-2025/README.md

 This repository is for non-engineer team members to build practical data science skills using free Kaggle courses.
 The goal is to complete a 4-week training program and apply the knowledge to a mini project by the end of Week 4.

-## 👥 How to Participate

-1. work directly on GitHub.
-2. Go to your folder under `/your_name/`.
-3. Use the provided progress memo template(/yourname/README.md) to track your learning.
-4. Upload your notebooks under `yourname/`.
-5. Update your progress at least once a week.

 ## 💬 Communication

 We’ve created a Microsoft Teams group for this training program.